moctou/get_cli/README.md

 // To generate the chosen structure on an existing project: get init

-// To create a page:
+// To create a feature:
 // (Pages have controller, view, and binding)
 // Note: you can use any name, ex: `get create page:login`
-// Nota: use this option if the chosen structure was Getx_pattern get create page:home
+// Nota: use this option if the chosen structure was Getx_pattern get create feature:home

 // To create a screen
 // (Screens have controller, view, and binding)